Chrysler Crossfire: Design

 The Chrysler Crossfire concept car was introduced at the 2001 North American International Auto Show.
 The production version was unveiled at the 2002 Los Angeles Auto Show as a 2004 model and "is as faithful a translation from concept to production as any in recent memory."
 The concept car was designed "to evoke a strong, passionate, emotional response.
 We had to retain that.
 We want to polarize our audience—we want people to love it or hate it."

 Conceived as a two-seat halo car for the Chrysler brand, the objective was to use available components on a two-seat roadster chassis.
 The production car shares about 39% of its parts with Mercedes-Benz vehicles and Chrysler dealers were required to invest in special equipment, tools, and parts to be able to market the new luxury model.
 The rear-wheel-drive Crossfire coupe styling objective was for a "unique, almost sculptural" design.

 The Crossfire's styling includes a wide stance with 19-inch rear wheels and 18-inch front wheels.
 Automotive journalists compared the Crossfire to American Motors' 1965–1967 AMC Marlin.
 Noted journalist, Paul Leinert said the "distinctive boat-tail rear end reminds more than one observer of the old Rambler Marlin."
 For example, Rob Rothwell wrote "... when I first espied the rear lines of the Chrysler Crossfire I was instantly transported back to 1965 and my favorite car of that year, the Rambler Marlin."
 Motor Trend also compared the "provocative boattail theme" of the 2004 Crossfire's sheetmetal to that of the AMC Marlin fastback.
 The Crossfire's tail is "formed as the edges of the roof converge into a kind of teardrop shape, leaving the rear fenders to flare out over the rear wheels."

-Chrysler said the Crossfire took inspiration from the 1930s art deco period and buildings such as the Chrysler Building.
-Motor Trend cites vehicle influences from 1930s including Bugattis and the Talbot Lago.
+Chrysler said the Crossfire took inspiration from the 1930s Art Deco period and buildings such as the Chrysler Building.
+Motor Trend cites vehicle influences from 1930s including Bugattis and Talbot Lagos.

 The objective for Chrysler was to "give the brand a touch of class would be a thoroughly modern, European-edged sports car in its range – something that could compete against the raft of roadsters on the market".
 Furthermore, the car was to be "plush" and "refined", rather than a "boy racer".